eduzatoni/vinilicious/README.md

-# vinilicious
+# Vinilicious

-App created during a challenge at Apple Developer Academy.
+App created during a challenge at Apple Developer Academy in Naples.

-Vinilicious is a guessing game where you just find out the recipe's ingredients to discover more about vinicius' life.
+Vinilicious is a guessing game where you should find out the recipe's ingredients to discover more about Vinicius (friend from Apple Developer Academy).